CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 ### Clamp w/ Vectors

-Let's re-evaluate our clamp benchmark that uses `std::vector` containers and for-loop for our clamp function.
+Let's re-evaluate our clamp benchmark that uses `std::vector` containers and for-loop.
 Here is the generated assembly with `-O1` optimizations enabled:

 ```
  23.13 │246:┌─→cmpl    $0x200,(%rcx,%rax,4)